 The snapshot/context also includes test architecture/configuration information.
 Simple tester-to-device and concurrent tester-to-devices testing is possible with the PLT and the wire data.
-Shown in figure 4 are just two of many testing configurations possible with a PLT.
+Shown below are just two of many testing configurations possible with a PLT.